jdipaola7/azure-docs/articles/active-directory/authentication/tutorial-sspr-windows.md

 1. Sign in to the [Azure portal](https://portal.azure.com) and click on **Azure Active Directory**.
 2. Browse to **Users and groups** > **All groups** > **New group**
 3. Provide a name for the group and under **Membership type** choose **Assigned**
-   * Under **Members**, choose the Azure AD joined Windows 10 devices that you want to apply the policy to.
+   * Under **Members**, choose the Azure AD joined Windows 10 devices or the hybrid Azure AD joined devices that you want to apply the policy to.
    * Click **Select**
 4. Click **Create**